I’m Mike

 Action: As a part of our systems design, we created a series of intense 1-day workshops with approximately 4-6 weeks between workshops.
 We made a spring for each 4-6 week period between seminars.
 Each sprint included several well-documented tasks, meetings, processes, and elements to engage in individually or in a small group.
 With limited trainer capacity, I created unique open-ended Q&A sessions weekly, focusing on each sprint's primary learning targets.
 New cohorts could pace themselves to complete the learning when a new cohort arrived.

 Result: More effective onboarding in a short time.
-Better foundation grasp of the vision/mission and the "next right thing" in the process.
-We retained 95% of staff in this period, and we were able to differentiate and meet individual learning needs as they arose.
+Improved grasp of the vision/mission and the "next right thing" in the process.
+We retained 95% of staff during this period and differentiated individual learning needs.

 -